US housing starts fell in March; still stronger than in 2016

 Housing starts fell 6.8 percent last month to a seasonally adjusted annual rate of 1.22 million, the Commerce Department said Tuesday.
 The setback came after strong gains in a warmer-than-usual February.
 Groundbreakings on new homes are still 8.1 percent higher through the first three months of this year compared with 2016.

-More Americans are seeking new homes as job security has improved with low unemployment.
+More Americans are seeking homes as job security has improved with low unemployment.
 But even with a wave of construction, a dwindling supply of new and existing homes across much of the country has threatened to become a major drag on the housing market.

+Jennifer Lee, a senior economist at BMO Capital Markets, suggested that the March decline was likely temporary.

 Most Read Stories